openid/fapi/fapi-2_0-security-profile.md

 This document is structured to support a variety of grants to be used with the general requirements above.
 For example the client credentials grant or the FAPI CIBA grant [@FAPICIBA].
-Implementers should note that as of the time of writing only the authorization code flow and CIBA flows have been through a detailed security analysis.
+Implementers should note that as of the time of writing only the authorization code flow and CIBA flows have been through a detailed security analysis [@FAPI2SEC].

 **NOTE 4**:
 Clock skew is a cause of many interoperability issues.
 Even a few hundred milliseconds of clock